cs100/template-lab-02-git-flow/README.md

 ### Reviewing a Pull Request

 Partner 2 should now review Partner 1's PR.
-Navigate to the "Pull requests" tab and click on `Fibonacci Function`.
+Navigate to the "Pull requests" tab and click on `Count Function`.
 From here, you can review comments made about the PR, all commits associated with that PR, and what changed within the files.

 Near the bottom, you should see a green checkmark.
 This means GitHub found no possible merge conflicts.
 Go ahead and press "Merge pull request".
-This completes the merge from the `<partner-1-github-username>/add-fib-func` branch to the master branch.
+This completes the merge from the `<partner-1-github-username>/count-func` branch to the master branch.
 You are now given the option to delete the branch.
 It's nice to keep repositories neat and tidy, so go ahead and delete the branch.

-Partner 1 should navigate to the "Pull requests" tab and click on `Main Prompt`.
+Partner 1 should navigate to the "Pull requests" tab and click on `Count Unit Test`.
 Unlike the first PR, this one has a merge conflict.

 <img src="https://github.com/cs100/template-lab-XX-git-flow/blob/dev/images/resolve-conflicts.png?raw=true" width="600">

 #### Fixing a Merge Conflict
 Let's resolve that now.
 Partner 1 should go back to their local environment and type `git fetch origin` to fetch and store all the remote updates locally.
-Next, type `git checkout -b <partner-1-github-username>/add-main-prompt origin/<partner-1-github-username>/add-main-prompt`, which will copy Partner 2's remote branch into a new local branch and check it out.
+Next, type `git checkout -b <partner-1-github-username>/count-func origin/<partner-1-github-username>/count-func`, which will copy Partner 2's remote branch into a new local branch and check it out.
 Finally, type `git merge master` to merge the current branch you checked out into master.
 You should see something like below:

 ```
 Auto-merging main.cpp